Hack-Weekly/fire-kangaroo-chat-app/README.md

 2. Create a new branch for your contribution.
 You can name the branch whatever you like.
 3. Make your changes in the new branch.
 4. Submit a pull request to the repository.

+Don't forget to add the PR on our [Project Board](https://github.com/orgs/Hack-Weekly/projects/24).